 Serve latkes immediately or reheat in oven at high temperature (450 degrees) for 5 to 7 minutes prior to serving.
 Do not use microwave.

-The Horseradish aioli (best made the night before)
+The Coriander Aioli (best made the night before)

-Add two teaspoons of prepared horseradish (white or red) to one cup of high quality mayo and one tablespoon of white vinager and mix.
+Toast 1/4 teaspoon of coriander seeds in a heavy skillet with 1 tablespoon of olive oil and set aside.
+Blend the toasted seeds with one cup of high quality mayo with emersion blender or food processor along with one tablespoon of apple cider vinegar and a pinch of red pepper flakes.
 Add salt to taste.
 Place in serving bowl and cover with plastic.
 Place on tray with latkes before serving along with teaspoon.

-Prepare of punch bowl of Sangria with red or white wine (Cava makes a great sangria too) and call it a party!Share on Facebook
+Prepare your favorite recipe of Champagne punch with a sparkling wine of choice and call it a party!Share on Facebook